arecarn/vim-crunch/README.md

 Crunch works from the command line for quick off hand calculations.
 The result of these calculations are then available to be pasted.

+---

 ![Variables](http://i.imgur.com/fZw0B4S.gif)

 Variables can be used to save expressions so they can be used later.

+---

 ![Visual Selection](http://i.imgur.com/U4pkM6d.gif)

 Multiple lines can be evaluated/reevaluated , with visual selections.
 Optionally single lines can be evaluated/reevaluated.

+---

 ![Ignores Comments](http://i.imgur.com/yu2xGWk.gif)

 Crunch ignores Comments, by removing them evaluating lines then putting them back in.
-The ignored comments are variable based file type using the `conmmentstring` variable
+The ignored comments are variable based file type using the `conmmentstring` variable.
+Crunch also always ignores a leading or following `//` and `*`

+---

 ![CrunchBlock](http://i.imgur.com/i3IDNIR.gif)

-Paragraphs can be evaluated using the CrunchBlock command or the default mapping
+Paragraphs can be evaluated using the `:CrunchBlock` command or the default mapping `<leader>cb`

 ##Looser Syntax

-The following chart summarizes the features that make using math with Crunch a better experience than vanilla Vim when just considering syntax.
+The following chart shows the looser math syntax provided with Crunch, compared to the default math syntax.

 |       **Feature**         |    **With Crunch**      |  **Without Crunch** |
 | ------------------------- | ---------------------   | ------------------- |